 Terminals and mobile devices

 Most smartphones and tablets that are not Apple, run with any version of the Android operating system.
 From KitKat, through Lollipop and the latest Marshmallow.
 The best-known devices that use Android are the following:

 When developing mobile apps for this operating system we must take into account all these devices.
 It is possible that each one has different dimensions.
 We will have to adjust our development of mobile apps to the standard.
 Only then will we ensure that the app is visible and usable.

 The easiest and most direct way to start developing mobile apps for Android is by downloading the Android SDK and the Eclipse IDE (see Resources).
-The Android development can be done from computers Microsoft Windows, Mac OS X or Linux, given its open source nature.
+Android development can be done from computers Microsoft Windows, Mac OS X or Linux, given its open source nature.

 The Android applications running on a Java framework for object-oriented applications on the core Java libraries in a Dalvik virtual machine with just-in-time compilation.